 - If at all possible, do not remove bandage for the first 24 hours after surgery.
 Your bandage will keep your wound clean, moist, and will help prevent bleeding.

-- Please do not immerse the wound under water (bath, hot tub, swimming pool, …) until one week after sutures are removed.
+- Please do NOT immerse the wound under water (bath, hot tub, swimming pool, etc.) until one week after sutures are removed.

-- Even though exhaustive efforts are taken to eliminate infections, occasionally wounds do become infected.
+Even though exhaustive efforts are taken to eliminate infections, occasionally wounds do become infected.
 A little redness around the wound is normal.
 However, if the skin around the wound becomes increasingly more red, swollen, hot, and painful, you may have an infection.
 If this occurs, please call the office or go to the Emergency Room.

-- Mild discomfort and swelling can be encountered during the healing process.
+Mild discomfort and swelling can be encountered during the healing process.
 This usually occurs 6-24 hours after surgery.
 Take Tylenol if needed.
-If discomfort or increased swelling occurs, please call the office or go to the Emergency Room.
+If continued discomfort or increased swelling occurs, please call the office or go to the Emergency Room.
 Patients can ice area for 5 – 10 minutes an hour if needed for pain.
 Elevation of the wound above the level of the heart for 10 minutes can also reduce swelling and therefor reduce pain.

-- You will be given an appointment for suture removal.
+You will be given an appointment for suture removal.
 This is usually a painless process but some mild discomfort can be experienced.
 Sutures are usually removed in 5-21 days after the procedure.